yunusbaydarr/Nplus1-Hunter/README.md

 nplus1.threshold=3

 # Logs are written every 20th occurrence.
 (Default: 1)
+# This option is only valid when nplus1.error-level=LOG.

 nplus1.log-interval= 20

 # LOG (Only warns) or EXCEPTION (Crashes app) (Default: LOG)